 And then, of course, there’s the blueberry pie filling.
 I opted for using wild blueberries, which are smaller than the traditional highbush blueberries you get in the produce section.
 I recommend using wild blueberries in this pie because I’ve found that when I make pies with highbush blueberries they’re waterier and take longer to cook off.
 So wild blueberries are the way to go.
 I got mine in the freezer section and allowed them to thaw out for about 30 minutes before making my filling.

-How to make blueberry pie
+How to make the festive blueberry pie

 This blueberry pie recipe is about as easy as it gets when it comes to making homemade pie.
 I’ve added as much detail to each recipe step as possible so you feel 110% confident making the pie crust and filling yourself.
 The basic steps for making this homemade blueberry pie are: